Archive storage

 • clear placement logic and less search loss

-• faster, more reliable retrieval
+• faster, more reliable retrieval for staff, citizens, clients or researchers

 • stronger digital links between storage and systems